maite828/-maite828-s-differences_between_files/README.md

 * `delimiter`: The delimiter used to separate the columns in the CSV files.
 * `--identifier`: The name of the column to use to identify duplicate records.
 * `--merge_option`: The option to use when merging records with duplicate identifiers.
-* `--columns`: A comma-separated list of columns to exclude from the comparison.
+* `--cols`: A comma-separated list of columns to exclude from the comparison.

 ## Merge options